 Lutul D. Farrow, MD is a Staff Orthopaedic Surgeon in The Cleveland Clinic Orthopaedic and Rheumatologic Institute in Cleveland, Ohio.
 He is also an Associate Professor of Surgery in the Cleveland Clinic Lerner College of Medicine.
-Dr. Farrow is a member of Cleveland Clinic Sports Health and currently serves as the Program Director for the Orthopaedic Surgery Sports Medicine Fellowship Program.
+Dr. Farrow is a member of Cleveland Clinic Sports Medicine and currently serves as the Executive Director of Sports Medicine.
+He is also Program Director for the Orthopaedic Surgery Sports Medicine Fellowship Program.
 Dr. Farrow grew up in the city of Cleveland and attended South High School.
 After high school he completed his collegiate studies at Baldwin Wallace University where he was a Team Captain and Academic All-American for the Yellow Jacket football program.
 Dr. Farrow went on to earn his medical degree at Case Western Reserve University School of Medicine and completed his Orthopaedic Surgery Residency at Case Western Reserve University/University Hospitals of Cleveland Department of Orthopaedic Surgery.
 He completed his Fellowship in Sports Medicine and Arthroscopy at the Cleveland Clinic in Cleveland, Ohio.
 Dr. Farrow is Board Certified in Orthopaedic Surgery and is a Diplomat of the American Board of Orthopaedic Surgery.
 Dr. Farrow also has specialized Subspecialty Certification in Orthopaedic Sports Medicine.
 Dr. Farrow’s areas of expertise include Orthopaedic Sports Medicine and Arthroscopy and athletic conditions involving the knee and shoulder.
 Dr. Farrow has extensive experience in the care of athletes at all levels of training ranging from recreational sports to Professional athletics.
-Since beginning practice, Dr. Farrow has served as a Team Physician for The NFL Cleveland Browns, The University of Arizona Wildcat and Pima Community College Aztecs athletic programs, the Tucson Rodeo, and both the MLB Arizona Diamondbacks and Colorado Rockies during their spring training in Tucson.
-Currently, Dr. Farrow serves as the Head Orthopaedic Consultant for Baldwin Wallace University and Head Team Physician at Brunswick High School.
+Since beginning practice, Dr. Farrow has served as a Team Physician for The NFL Cleveland Browns, Baldwin Wallace University, The University of Arizona Wildcat and Pima Community College Aztecs athletic programs, the Tucson Rodeo, and both the MLB Arizona Diamondbacks and Colorado Rockies during their spring training in Tucson.
+Currently, Dr. Farrow serves as the Head Team Physician at Brunswick High School.
+He is an Orthopaedic Consultant for the MLB Cleveland Guardians and Toronto Blue Jays.
 Dr. Farrow’s research interests include the anatomy and biomechanics of the knee and elbow, healthcare disparities in sports medicine, and outcomes research.
-He has authored multiple book chapters in orthopaedic sports medicine textbooks and over forty manuscripts in peer-reviewed Orthopaedic surgery journals.
+He has authored multiple book chapters in Orthopaedic Sports Medicine textbooks and 70 manuscripts in peer-reviewed Orthopaedic surgery journals.
 Dr. Farrow has also participated as a visiting lecturer and presented his research both nationally and internationally.
-He is a member of the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America, the American Orthopaedic Association, and the J. Robert Gladden Orthopaedic Society.
+Dr. is a member of the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America, the American Orthopaedic Association, the International Patellofemoral Study Group and the J. Robert Gladden Orthopaedic Society.
 Dr. Farrow has also completed the prestigious AOSSM-ESSKA traveling fellowship and is a member of the Magellan Society.
 Dr. Farrow enjoys spending time with his wife, Tenisha and their three sons.
-He is an avid runner and enjoys golfing.
+He is an avid runner and enjoys golfing and astronomy.

 Richard D. Parker, MD is currently the President of Cleveland Clinic Hillcrest Hospital.
 He is a Professor of surgery in the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.
 Dr. Parker is also past Chairman of the Cleveland Clinic Department of Orthopaedic Surgery.
 Dr. Parker earned his medical degree from The Ohio State University College of Medicine.
 Dr. Parker completed his residency training at Mt.
 Sinai Medical Center in Cleveland, Ohio.
 Following his residency, he completed his Orthopaedic Sports Medicine Fellowship at Salt Lake City Knee & Sports Medicine.
 Dr. Parker is Board Certified in Orthopaedic Surgery and is a Diplomat of the American Board of Orthopaedic Surgery.
 He also holds Subspecialty Certification in Sports Medicine.
 Dr. Parker served as the Head of Sports Medicine at Mt.
 Sinai Medical Center from 1987-1992.
 Dr. Parker joined the Cleveland Clinic in 1993.
-Since joining the Cleveland Clinic, Dr. Parker has served in many leadership roles including Medical Director of Sports Orthopaedic Rehabilitation, Program Director for the Orthopaedic Sports Medicine Fellowship, Education Director for Cleveland Clinic Sports Health and President of Cleveland Orthopaedic Society.
+Since joining the Cleveland Clinic, Dr. Parker has served in many leadership roles including Medical Director of Sports Orthopaedic Rehabilitation, Program Director for the Orthopaedic Sports Medicine Fellowship, Education Director for Cleveland Clinic Sports Medicine and President of Cleveland Orthopaedic Society.
 Dr. Parker has participated as an AOSSM/ESSKA traveling fellow and is a member of the Magellan Society.
 Dr. Parker has served as the Head Team Physician for the WNBA Cleveland Rockers, Associate Team Physician for the NFL Cleveland Browns, and an Orthopaedic Consultant for Baldwin Wallace College and the WFA Cleveland Fusion.
-Dr. Parker is the current Head Team Physician for the NBA Champion Cleveland Cavaliers and St. Edwards High School.
+Dr. Parker is currently a Team Physician for the NBA Cleveland Cavaliers.
 Dr. Parker has published over 150 peer-reviewed publications.
 He is an original co-investigator for the Multicenter Orthopaedic Outcomes Network (MOON).
 Dr. Parker’s other research interest include preemptive analgesia in ACL reconstruction and analysis of outcomes following perioperative infection following ACL reconstruction.
 For his research efforts as a part of MOON, Dr. Parker has received the prestigious Kappa Delta Donor Vaughn Award and Cleveland Clinic’s Innovator Award.
 Dr. Parker’s clinical interests include knee arthroscopy and complex reconstruction of the knee.

 James Rosneck, MD, is a board certified orthopedic surgeon who specializes in treating sport related injuries of the hip, knee and shoulder.
 Dr. Rosneck graduated from Wright State University School of Medicine in 2002, completed his orthopedic surgery residency at the Cleveland Clinic in 2008 and his sports medicine fellowship at Stanford University Hospital in 2009.
-Following his fellowship, Dr. Rosneck returned to the Cleveland area and joined the Cleveland Clinic Orthopaedic Sports Health department as a staff physician.
+Following his fellowship, Dr. Rosneck returned to the Cleveland area and joined the Cleveland Clinic Orthopaedic Sports Medicine department as a staff physician.
 Dr. Rosneck serves as the team physician for Notre Dame College and assistant team physician for the Cleveland Cavaliers.
 He is also the team physician for his alma mater, Wickliffe High School.
 Dr. Rosneck is a member of the American Academy of Orthopaedic Surgeons (AAOS), and American Orthopaedic Society for Sports Medicine (AOSSM).
 He is affiliated with the Cleveland Clinic Lerner College of Medicine as an anatomy teaching assistant.